 We Can Help

-The experienced attorneys at Charles G. Monnett III & Associates provide free initial consultation, support and assistance in finding resources to help you and your family deal with catastrophic injuries or death caused in a car accident.
-We can also help you pursue a legal action.
-If you or your family would like more information about your legal options and determine whether you have a claim, call our office today at 704.376.1911.
+The experienced attorneys at Charles G. Monnett III & Associates provide a free initial consultation, support, and assistance in finding resources to help you and your family deal with catastrophic injuries or death caused in a car accident.
+We can also help you pursue legal action.